 - 1.3 "A sustainable society must be instilled with democratic values.
 Its citizens must share a sense of effective participation in the decision making process.
 They must feel they have a say in their society's development and the skills, knowledge and ability to assume responsibility for that development" The Sustainable Development Strategy for Northern Ireland.
 First Steps Towards Sustainability (DOE 2006) - 1.4 This is a shared vision of participation in decision making and it is therefore aimed to ensure that: - Everyone has an early and informed opportunity to express their views on the development of the area and have it considered before decisions are made; - All groups in our community, regardless of religious belief, political opinion, racial group, age, sex, marital status, physical ability, sexual orientation, and those with and without dependents are enabled and empowered to participate; - 1.5 The Mid Ulster District Council Corporate Plan 2015 2019 sets out the visions, values and priorities for Mid Ulster District Council up to 2019 and the Community Plan further expresses that vision.
 The interests of the community are at the centre of these visions, values, and priorities and accordingly the SCI will reflect this by placing the community at the heart of all planning related matters in Mid Ulster.
+The council recently consulted on the draft Corporate Plan 2020-2024

-1.6 It is intended to adopt a proactive and timely approach to community involvement through a process of providing clear information and encouraging participation during plan preparation and the submission, assessment and determination of a planning application.
+- and once published in final form will set out the vision, values and priorities for the Council up to 2024. - 1.6 It is intended to adopt a proactive and timely approach to community involvement through a process of providing clear information and encouraging participation during plan preparation and the submission, assessment and determination of a planning application.
 The process must therefore be informative, user friendly, as inclusive as possible, and conducted in an open and transparent way.
 Every effort is to be made to engage the community, record views and provide feedback.